M7S/dockbarx/README.md

 DockbarX is free software and is licensed under GPL3.

 ## Install in Ubuntu from ppa
-To add the main DockBarX PPA and install the application in Ubuntu (and derivatives), use the following commands:
+The main DockbarX ppa is not maintained for the moment.
+You can use Xu Zhen's unofficial DockbarX ppa instead.
+To add ppa and install the application in Ubuntu (and derivatives), use the following commands:

 ```
-sudo add-apt-repository ppa:dockbar-main/ppa
+sudo add-apt-repository ppa:xuzhen666/dockbarx
 sudo apt-get update
 sudo apt-get install dockbarx
 ```